MongoDB Tutorial: Aggregate Method Example

 Insert the Array of Values from Other Fields Example

-The below example will show you how to insert the array of the values from other fields for each SupplierID.
+The example below will show you how to insert the array of values from other fields for each SupplierID.
 The result will sort ascending by the SupplierID.
 This operation will use the $push operator.

 db.products.aggregate([